A helicopter crash left a Siemens executive, his family and their pilot dead. Here’s what we know

 At 3:17 p.m., multiple 911 calls reported a crash near Pier A Park in Hoboken, New Jersey.
 Witnesses said the helicopter appeared to stop midair before pieces broke off, consistent with preliminary emergency reports, Tisch said.

-The aircraft’s main fuselage was retrieved from the river on Thursday evening, though officials have announced that dive operations will continue Friday, WCBS reported.
+The aircraft’s main fuselage was retrieved from the river on Thursday evening, and dive operations continued Friday, according to the NTSB.
+The search continues for the main rotor, transmission, roof and tail of the aircraft.

 Previous safety incidents